daixtrose/cmake_utilities/README.md

   cd build/
   cmake ..
   ```
-- People who want to understand the motivation and history of this project and how it solves all problems with [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), please check out [this talk](https://www.daixtrose.de/talk/saying-goodbye-to-dependency-hell/).
+- People who want to understand the motivation and history of this project and how it solves all problems that come with [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), please check out [this talk](https://www.daixtrose.de/talk/saying-goodbye-to-dependency-hell/).

 ## A Quick First Example